tech-gecko/alx-backend-javascript/README.md

 # Server-side JavaScript
-This repository contains all projects and tasks I happened to be engaged in during my time as an ALX student who specialized in backend engineering.
+This repository contains all JavaScript projects and tasks I happened to be engaged in during my time as an ALX student who specialized in backend engineering.